zisoft/calibre-pocketbook-device-driver/README.md

 With a universal USBMS driver, the corresponding database entries on the device are not deleted when you delete a book on the device from within Calibre, leaving hundreds of abandoned database entries over time.
 Of course, theses entries doesn't hurt, but to keep the database in a clean and consistent state, a database cleanup is performed on every device connect.

 ### Book Deletion
-With this device driver the corresponding database entries are also removed, when you delete a book from within Calibre.
+With this device driver the corresponding database entries are also removed when you delete a book from within Calibre.

 ## Installation